Landgraviate of Hesse-Kassel: End of the landgraviate

-In 1806, William I was dispossessed by Napoleon Bonaparte for his support of the Kingdom of Prussia.
+In 1806, William I was dispossessed by Napoleon Bonaparte for his support of the Kingdom of Prussia in the War of the Fourth Coalition.
 Kassel was designated as the capital of a new Kingdom of Westphalia, where Napoleon appointed his brother Jérôme Bonaparte as king.
 Following Napoleon's defeat in 1813, the elector was restored.
 At the Congress of Vienna, a number of Napoleonic electorates were elevated to kingdoms, and William tried to secure recognition as King of the Chatti.
 However, he was rebuffed by the Great Powers, who listed him as a "Royal Highness" along with the other grand dukes.
 To secure his pre-eminence over his cousin, the Grand Duke of Hesse in the former Hesse-Darmstadt, William chose to keep his title of Prince-Elector.
 The rulers of the Electorate of Hesse became the only Prince-Electors in the German Confederation, even though there was no longer a Holy Roman Emperor for them to elect.

 Hessian troops in foreign service

-The Landgraves of Hesse-Kassel were famous for renting out their army to European Great Powers during the 17th and 18th centuries.
+The Landgraves of Hesse-Kassel were famous for renting out their army to other European nations during the 17th and 18th centuries.
 It was a widespread practice at the time for small countries to rent out troops to larger countries in exchange for subsidies.
-International jurists drew a distinction between mercenaries and auxiliaries (Hilfstruppen).
-Mercenaries served in foreign armies as individuals, while auxiliaries were sent by their prince to the aid of another prince.
+International jurists drew a distinction between mercenaries and auxiliaries.
+Mercenaries served in foreign armies as individuals, while auxiliaries were sent by their ruler to the aid of another ruler.

-Hesse-Kassel took the practice to an extreme, maintaining 5.3% of its population under arms in 1730.
+Hesse-Kassel took the practice to an extreme, maintaining 5.3% to 7.3% of its population under arms in peacetime in its history, however was known to double that in times of war.
 This was a higher proportion than even Prussia, a country that was so heavily militarized that it was described as "not a country with an army, but an army with a country".
-The Hessian army served as a readily available reserve for the Great Powers.

-During the American War of Independence, 25% of the British army consisted of troops rented from German princes, half of whom came from Hesse-Kassel and nearby Hesse-Hanau.
-For this reason, Americans refer to all German troops serving with the British army as "Hessians", a form of synecdoche.
+The Hessian army served as a readily available reserve for other European nations.
+During the American Revolutionary War, the Kingdom of Great Britain rented thousands of German troops to fight in the Thirteen Colonies, half of whom came from Hesse-Kassel and nearby Hesse-Hanau.
+Due to this, American colonists in the colonies referred to all German troops serving with the British with the synecdoche "Hessian".